sgchun/nps/README.md

    > Area under the curve: 0.8776
    > 95% CI: 0.8589-0.8963 (DeLong)
    > Nagelkerke's R2 = 0.3172322

+   Note: If the risk prediction model was trained with the sex covariate at the step 6, NPS will incorporate the sex in the validation model as well.
+In this case, the .fam file of validation data is expected to include the sex information.

 ## Running NPS on test set #2
 To run test set #2 on computer clusters, see the instructions for [SGE] and [LSF].